When Should I Get New Windows?

 - Buying energy-efficient window treatments, including honeycomb shades

-However, if you’re noticing big breezes even when your windows are shut, you may need to buy new windows.
+However, if you’re observing big breezes even when your windows are shut, you may need to buy new windows.

-It’s not a positive sign if your window frames seem soft.
-This indicates the frame has sustained water damage and is beginning to rot, which might cause big issues with your windows.
-You might have problems opening, closing and locking your windows if this is going on.
+It’s not a great sign if your window frames appear mushy.
+This indicates the frame has sustained water damage and is in the early stages of rotting, which can cause huge issues with your windows.
+You might have problems opening, closing and locking your windows if this is the problem.

 Another sign that your windows need to be replaced is condensation.
 Occasional condensation is common, such as on the exterior from dew or on the interior from humidity.
 However, if you’re seeing condensation between panes of glass, the seals have probably failed.

-In either circumstance, you should start prepping to replace your windows soon.
+In either situation, you should start prepping to replace your windows soon.

-At Pella of Decatur, we specialize in manufacturing custom windows that work with your home and budget.
-From a free, no-obligation consultation to a no-guess, no-mess installation day, our professionals are here to assist you every step of the way.
+At Pella of Decatur, we specialize in designing custom windows that complement your home and budget.
+From a free, no-obligation consultation to a no-guess, no-mess installation day, our professionals are here to support you every step of the way.
 Contact us at 217-423-7722 right away to get started.

 *Source 2015: D+R International in support of ENERGY STAR.
 Savings estimates are based on RESFEN 6.0 modeling of eight home profiles across 93 U.S. Cities.
 Home profiles include new construction or existing construction, single-story (1,700 square feet) or two-story (2,600 square feet), and natural gas or electric heating.
 Savings estimates for each city represent the average of the eight home profiles in that city.
 Climate zone savings estimates represent the average savings among the cities in each climate zone.
 Cost savings calculations used 2013-2014 average natural gas prices and 2012-2013 average electricity prices from each state from the Energy Information Administration.
 Actual savings will vary by local climate conditions, utility rates and individual home characteristics.
 Hawaii was excluded from this analysis, as the assumptions in RESFEN 6.0 diverge significantly from the norm in Hawaii.
 Savings for all climate zones are for whole-home replacements with ENERGY STAR Version 6.0 windows.